Adult Educational Services

 Community Service opportunities are available in two ways: as a member on the Teen Board or as a Volunteen.
 For more information contact the Teen Alley at 909.395.2225 or at Colony High Branch Library at 909.395.2014.

-Tutoring is provided in the Teen Alley of the Ovitt Family Community Library by Cal Poly work study students.
+Homework Help is provided in the Teen Alley of the Ovitt Family Community Library by Cal Poly work study students.
 They will provide homework help to teens ages 13-18.
-We do ask that students requesting tutors bring their materials to their sessions.
-Tutoring schedules and times change quarterly.
+We do ask that students requesting homework helpers bring their materials to their sessions.
+Homework Help schedules and times change quarterly.
 To schedule an appointment, please call 909.395.2225 prior to your first session.